Public-page scan first

 Each fix names the change and the reason.

-The report keeps the first action separate from the backlog.
+The fix list keeps the first action separate from the backlog.

 Fix this first